last-genius/UCU_Linux_Club/docs/content/readme/index.md

 # Homework

 Yeah, we don't like homework either, but practicing something yourself is the best way to learn a new topic!
-Most of our lectures will also provide some kind of a home task for you to complete - both to remind yourself what the lecture was about and to learn on your own.
+Most of our lectures will provide some kind of a home task for you to complete - both to remind yourself what the lecture was about and to learn on your own.